Master's in Clinical Mental Health Counseling

 Clinical Mental Health Counseling students will gain:

-- A professional identity founded on human growth/wellness from a holistic perspective
+- Professional identity founded on human growth/wellness from a holistic perspective

-- Skills related to human development as well as the treatment of psychopathology
+- Skills related to promoting human development throughout the life span

 Strengths of the Program